Using generic drugs

 How to find a pharmacy that stocks generic drugs

-The Japan Society of Generic Medicines grants its “Gold Mark” certification to pharmacies stocking at least 300 types of generic drugs and its “Silver Mark” certification to pharmacies that have declared their intent to actively comply with patient requests to switch to generic drugs and answer questions about generics.
+The Japanese Society of Generic and Biosimilar Medicines grants its “Gold Mark” certification to pharmacies stocking at least 300 types of generic drugs and its “Silver Mark” certification to pharmacies that have declared their intent to actively comply with patient requests to switch to generic drugs and answer questions about generics.
 We recommend a pharmacy that displays one of these marks.

-The Japan Society of Generic Medicines' “Gold Mark” and “Silver Mark”
+The Japanese Society of Generic and Biosimilar Medicines' “Gold Mark” and “Silver Mark”

 - Reference link: